 UAE exempts residential property sales, rental income from VAT

-All residential properties sales & leases will be exempted from value-added tax (VAT) in the UAE, but not commercial properties, according to tax consultants who attended a VAT briefing by the Ministry of Finance (MoF).
+All residential properties sales & leases will be exempted from value-added tax (VAT) in the UAE, but not commercial properties, according to tax experts who attended a VAT briefing by the Ministry of Finance (MOF).

-The briefing for advisers took place last week, ahead of a nationwide awareness campaign with the MoF which will educate various stakeholders on the collection of VAT.
+The briefing for tax experts took place last week, ahead of a nationwide awareness campaign with the MOF which will educate various stakeholders on the collection of VAT in UAE.

 The UAE is set to implement 5 percent VAT from January 1, 2018.

-“Bare land will also be exempt from VAT,” he added.
+As per the authority “Bare land will also be exempted from VAT.

-Exemption of property sales and rental income will boost the real estate market, particularly in Dubai, which last year reported total real estate transactions worth $70.5 billion (AED259 billion), which included 41,776 sales deals and 15,000 mortgage transactions.
+Exemption of property sales and rental income will boost the real estate market, particularly in Dubai, which last year reported total real estate transactions worth $70.5 billion (AED 259 billion) including 41,776 sales deals and 15,000 mortgage transactions.